Shahid Mahmud Jangi: Lyricist

 Jangi started writing songs in 1977.
 He has carved a niche for himself in the field of songwriting with a number of hit songs for many pioneering Bangladeshi bands and soloists.
 Jangi shared his thoughts on the state of music in Bangladesh.

-Over the years, he has gained success in songwriting, emerging as a legendary lyricist of Bangladesh.
-Besides traditional and colloquial songs, he has whelmed many patriotic anthems in the pop and rock genres.
-His topics of songs comprise love, hardships, as well as songs about growing up in Bangladesh.
-Music lovers have called him a lyricist with a different style.
+Over the years, Jangi has gained success in songwriting, emerging as a legendary lyricist of Bangladesh.
+Besides traditional and colloquial songs, he has written many patriotic anthems in the pop and rock genres.
+The topics of his songs comprise love, hardships, as well as songs about growing up in Bangladesh.
+Music enthusiasts have called him a lyricist with a different style.
 Many renowned singers and composers have acknowledged and accredited him for his contributions to their careers.
+He was the two time president of Lyricists Association of Bangladesh and founding vice-president of Music Alliance Bangladesh.

-There are many article published about him in several newspapers and online portals.
+There are many articles published about him in several newspapers and online portals.